hoeken/PsychicHttp/README.md

 # TODO:

 * add serveStatic
-* create a list of endpoints in server and clean them up in the destructor
 * stability fixes - go over code w/ fine toothed comb
     * why are websockets crashing?
 * get SSL working